drose56/Culldron-Ingestion/README.md

 Store data on the feed such as last-seen timestamp to immediately skip unmodified content

-Add tests and auth support
+Add a lot more testing and auth support

 # License
 MIT